 The tiresome topic of passwords and their management.
-I get asked all the time how to solve this problem.
-So I decided to write a short guide for KeePass.
+I am always asked how to solve this problem.
+Therefore, I decided to write a short guide for KeePass.
 So here we go 😉

 #1 Installation and First Start

-First of all you have to get the appropriate software from the official manufacturer and you can choose between the portable or the persistent version.
+First, you get the corresponding software from the official manufacturer and can choose between the portable or the persistent variant.

 Then the software starts and we begin to create our database:

 #2 Creation database

 The first thing we do is set our location.
 Since this is where the credentials for all of our accounts are stored, we should choose this location wisely.
 Personally, I still store the database in a cloud application (for backup & synchronization), but here I use additional security features, which I will explain later.
 At first we store our ‘TestDatabase’ only locally: